je-nunez/subsegment-tcp-speeds-l7/README.md

 # Current state

-The old version was substituted by a new one based on the Tornado framework (with basic TCPServers and IOStreams) since it has less issues with concurrency.
+The old version was substituted by a new one based on the Tornado framework (with basic `TCPServer`s and `IOStream`s) since it has less issues with concurrency.
 The old version is still available here.

 # Description